CS 477: Advanced User Interfaces

 • Handbook of Usability Testing, by Jeff Rubin; John Wiley and Sons (buy on Amazon.com)

-Course Description: Exploration of design and construction of modern graphical user interfaces, including event models, client-server interaction, and interface design and usability evaluation.
+Course Description: Exploration of theory and practice in design and construction of modern graphical user interfaces, including event models, client-server interaction, and interface design and usability evaluation.

-Course Objectives: Upon successful completion of this course, you should have an understanding of the principles of requirements acquisition, design and construction of modern graphical user interfaces, and user-centered design and usability analysis.
-You should also have gained understanding of and experience with event-based programming and client-server UIMS paradigms.
+Course Objectives: Upon successful completion of this course, you should have an understanding of the principles of user-centered requirements acquisition, design and construction of modern graphical user interfaces, and experience in applied usability analysis.
 This experience should prepare you to take a leading role on software projects centered around the design, implementation, and user testing of advanced graphical interfaces.
+Specific learning goals include:

 Office and email: Engineering (Bldg 69), Rm 259, Eck.Doerry@nau.edu